 Commercial farming, as you can imagine, requires a lot of fertilizer which contains the chemical compounds Nitrate and Phosphorus.
 When ingested in large amounts, Nitrate increases the risk of colon, kidney, ovarian, and bladder cancers; as well as causes the fatal “Blue Baby Syndrome” by starving infants of oxygen thus turning them “blue”.

 The Phosphorus, on the other hand, can enter water systems, cause an overgrowth of cyanobacteria (refer to toxic algae blooms above), and when treated with chlorine, a chemical byproduct is trihalomethanes, or TTHMs, which also cause cancer and harm reproduction.

 Coal ash is the remnants of coal burned in power plants.
 It often contains many hazardous and toxic compounds including arsenic, boron, cadmium, chromium, lead, radium, selenium, and more.

-These toxic compounds and heavy metals can cause stroke, cancer, reproductive failure, heart disease, and can effect the brain development of children.
+These toxic compounds and heavy metals can cause stroke, cancer, reproductive failure, and heart disease, and can affect the brain development of children.

 EPA Cleanups Map

 Click here to see where the EPA has been involved in cleaning up various spills and other releases of toxins into the environment.

 EPA Superfund National Priorities List